dj1ch/minigotchi/README.md

 The thing is, the drive that mounts onto your computer is essentially a dummy drive.
 Everything you put into that drive gets copied to ram.
 Unfortunatly, the firmware that I need is not all going to fit on that drive alongside the circuitpython firmware.
 Finding a solution.
 ####
 #### To do
-- I should crop that image...
 - Get hardware(esp8266, maybe breadboard?)
-- Figure out the memory issue, get files to copy into pico
-- LEARN LUA ASAP!!!!
 #### Last but not least...
 Some thank yous!
 ##### Thanks to these projects for making this a little bit more possible for me:
 - picolua, a project that allows lua to be run on a raspberry pi pico